5 min

 About Panax

-Panax Wins "Best-In-Show Fintech" Award at '23 Fintech Fusion Conference
+Panax wins "Best-In-Show Fintech" award at '23 Fintech Fusion conference

 Nowadays, it's hard to imagine a reality in which banks and fintech are not closely intertwined.
 But this wasn’t always the case, and it was only during the last decade or so that we've witnessed banks open up their digital gates to fintech solutions in an effort to improve their operations efficiency, brand reach, competitive edge, customer retention, and customer satisfaction.